-The newest episode of the New Books in Interpretive Political and Social Science Podcast, hosted by the IMM’s own Nick Cheesman, is now available!
-The episode features James C. Scott and his book, Against the Grain: A Deep History of the Earliest States (Yale University Press, 2017).
-You can hear the episode here and find previous … Read more
+Episode 6 of the New Books in Interpretive Political and Social Science Podcast, hosted by the IMM’s own Nick Cheesman, is now available!
+The episode features a conversation with Lisa Wedeen about her new book, Authoritarian Apprehensions: Ideology, Judgement, and Mourning in Syria (University of Chicago Press, 2019).
+You can listen to the episode here and find previous … Read more

 The IMM Group is seeking proposals for the 2021 APSA Annual Meeting!
 The call for proposals for APSA 2021 has been extended to January 28, 2021.
 The Interpretive Methodologies and Methods related group provides a forum for the discussion of methodological and methods issues related to interpretive research, as well as issues arising from their … Read more